e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - `run!(sim; gui = false, pace = 1, margin = <default>, t_end = <ctor value>,
-  stop_on = <ctor value>)` — paced and unpaced runs bit-identical (§11.7); the GUI an ordinary rostered device rendered on the calling task (§12.4, §12.5), and `gui = true` is sugar for attaching the standard GUI device — it moves the loop to a spawned task for the run (§12.1); sugar never activates by default. `run!` blocks until the run ends; deviceless it is fully synchronous on the calling task; `init!` required first (§12.11). `margin` is the single pacing
+  stop_on = <ctor value>)` — paced and unpaced runs bit-identical (§11.7); the GUI an ordinary rostered device rendered on the calling task (§12.4, §12.5); `gui = true` is idempotent attach sugar — it ensures the standard GUI device is rostered, attaching it only if absent, and never detaches; placement follows the roster, not the flag: a rostered GUI moves the loop to a spawned task, on this run and every later one until `detach!` (§12.1, §12.11); sugar never activates by default. `run!` blocks until the run ends; deviceless it is fully synchronous on the calling task; `init!` required first (§12.11). `margin` is the single pacing